 The organic bed pillow is becoming more popular because of the awareness of the impact of chemicals on our bodies.
 Sleeping is one of the most important activities we do.
-One-third of our lives is spent sleeping.
+One-third of our life is spent sleeping.
 The quality of our sleep affects our mental and physical well-being.
 For many people, it makes sense to create a chemical-free environment for our bodies.
 If you’re looking for the best organic pillows with organic certifications, take a look at my top picks:

 Today, we as consumers have become very conscious of the impact we have on the environment.
 We realize the importance of making lifestyle choices that are designed for the welfare of our environment, not only to protect our immediate surroundings but also to safeguard the interests of the next generation.

 We need to look into more effective ways to live in an environment-friendly way.
 One way to do this is to opt for green organic bedding in our daily lives.
-In this article, we’ll help you choose the best green pillow.
-We’ve put together a list of organic pillow for different budgets, so you can pick the option that best suits your needs and your wallet.
+In this article, we’ll help you choose the best eco-friendly pillow.
+We’ve put together a list of organic pillows for different budgets, so you can pick the option that best suits your needs and your wallet.

-Covered with a certified organic covering, they give the comfort of organic purity and softness which lasts over the life of the pillow.
+Covered with an organic covering, they give the comfort of organic purity and softness which lasts over the life of this eco-friendly pillow.
 These zippered organic covers are also washable for freshness.

 Avocado Green Pillow is one of the best organic pillows on the market.
 It’s made of organic materials, namely GOLS organic latex ribbons and GOTS certified organic kapok fiber.
 The pillow cover is made from GOTS organic certified cotton.
-The combination of these materials makes this non-toxic pillow lightweight and breathable, and the cover helps wick away moisture.
-It also offers plenty of support and will naturally contour around your head and neck to maximize your comfort.
+The combination of these all-natural materials makes this non-toxic pillow lightweight and breathable, and the cover helps wick away moisture.
+This organic latex pillow also offers plenty of support and will naturally contour around your head and neck to maximize your comfort.

 Additionally, the pillow has got OEKO-TEX® Standard 100 and Greenguard GOLD certificate, so you can be sure this natural latex pillow is completely free from any toxic chemicals that could affect your sleep quality.

 The pillow cover is made from organic cotton with stretch knit ticking.
-This natural organic pillow is also Greenguard GOLD certified, so rest assured it’s a product free from toxins and it won’t be releasing any toxic fumes while you sleep.
+This natural organic pillow is also Greenguard GOLD certified, so rest assured it’s a product free from harsh chemicals and it won’t be releasing any toxic fumes while you sleep.

-Wool pillows are hypoallergenic and they are good at regulating temperature, keeping you cool in summer and warm on cold winter nights.
-They’re recommended for people who sleep hot as wool wicks away moisture which helps to keep you dry and fresh through the night.
-Having said that, wool pillows are very delicate, so always make sure you check care instructions before purchasing.
-As wool pillows tend to flatten over time, it’s best to re-fluff them every day to help them stay in shape.
+Organic wool pillows are hypoallergenic and they are good at regulating temperature, keeping you cool in summer and warm on cold winter nights.
+They’re recommended for people who sleep hot as natural wool wicks away moisture which helps to keep you dry and fresh through the night.
+Having said that, organic wool pillows are very delicate, so always make sure you check care instructions before purchasing.
+As natural wool pillows tend to flatten over time, it’s best to re-fluff them every day to help them stay in shape.

 Holy Lamb Organics Woolly Pillow is the most malleable pillow ever made.
 It’s made to support you the way you wish to be supported.
 It’s easier to wash than other natural wool products and the zippered cover allows you to add more natural wool in or take it out depending on your preference.
 This is a medium filled pillow.
 The cover is organic cotton with a zippered closure, machine washable.